 There are some other international variants as well.
 As it happens for many dishes, they easily spread around the globe and each country, with their own traditions, create different versions of them.
 The recipe you find here is the original Italian one!

-No need to say that this salami does not have anything to do with the real meaty one, except for the shape.
+No need to say that this chocolate salami recipe does not have anything to do with the real meaty one, except for the shape.
 It does not have meat so it is completely vegetarian.

 The ingredients, as said, are very easy and basic: butter, eggs, sugar, cocoa powder and rum.
-In Finland, when it comes to alcoholic beverages in desserts, it might get a but tricky but most likely you will find what you need from the Alko store close by.
-You only need to spend more than in other countries due to the higher taxation.
+In Finland, when it comes to alcoholic beverages in desserts, it might get a bit tricky but most likely you will find what you need from the Alko store close by.
+You only need to spend more than in other countries due to the higher taxation and state monopoly of alcohol.

 The eggs must be extremely fresh as this is not a cooked dessert.
 This means that you will be eating uncooked eggs.
 If you further want to keep the dessert in the fridge for some more days, you will need to pay even more attention to this.